bohdon/maya-pymetanode/README.md

 files other than the maya scene containing the node, and the ability to undo and redo changes in nodes, and therefore changes in data.

-## Design Goals

-- Simple
-  - A very concise and straightforward api.
-  - No need for custom plugin nodes to store your custom data.
-- Fast
-  - Uses Maya api for all critical operations.

 ## Features

-- Store basic python object types (any type supported by pythons `eval`).
+- Store basic python object types (any type supported by python's `ast.literal_eval`).
 - Store references to other nodes inside metadata.
 - Store data for multiple meta classes on a single node.
 - Find any node with metadata.
 - Find nodes with metadata for a specific metaclass.
+- Works with or without PyMel.
+- A concise and straightforward api, no custom plugin nodes to store data.
+- Fast, uses Maya api for all critical operations.

 ## Installation